Unleash/unleash-client-node/README.md

   customHeaders: { Authorization: '<YOUR_API_TOKEN>' },
 });

-// Unleash SDK now has a fresh state from the unleash-api const isEnabled = unleash.isEnabled('Demo');
+// The Unleash SDK now has a fresh state from the Unleash API const isEnabled = unleash.isEnabled('Demo');
 ```